BertonYang18/BARN-monkey/README.md

+## Introduction
 BARN is based on the code platform of **[mmaction2](https://github.com/open-mmlab/mmaction2) v0.22.0**(released in 05/03/2022).

 ![monkey_BARN_demo](https://user-images.githubusercontent.com/53562283/227211342-cdb51882-9316-491a-9c8e-ee8bf0be248f.gif)
 <div align="center">
   <p style="font-size:1.5vw;">Behavior Detection Results of BARN on the macaque behavior dataset using the ground-truth bbox</p>
+  <p style="font-size:1.5vw;">Visualization results of the bounding boxes, identity, movement trajectories and behaviors of macaques for two videos.
+The bounding box and movement trajectory of each macaque are drawn in the color of its collar.
+The identities and behaviors of macaques are separated by '#', and the simultaneous behavior is separated by '-'.</p>
+  <p style="font-size:1.5vw;">identities including yellow, green, red, black, white (0~4)</p>
+  <p style="font-size:1.5vw;">behaviors is shown in the paper (0~18)</p>
   </div>

 ## Note